Skip to main content

 Collision Coverage

 When purchasing auto insurance, you’ll have the option to select many other coverages designed to help you repair your own car after an accident.
 One of these options is Collision coverage.
-Collision helps pay to repair or replace your car if it’s damaged in an accident with another vehicle or stationary object (eg. tree, or fence, sign).
+Collision helps pay to repair or replace your car if it’s damaged in an accident with another vehicle or stationary object (eg. a tree, fence, or sign).
 It may also provide cover for single-car accidents, like a rollover.
 Some people get confused and think that Collision or Comprehensive separate insurance, but they aren’t, they are coverages offered on your auto insurance policy.

 Collision is not mandatory, but you may be required by a bank or leasing company if you’ve financed your vehicle payments.